seancorfield/seancorfield.github.io/source/_posts/2016-07-18-start-your-engine.markdown

 conventions](http://framework-one.github.io/blog/2010/02/06/fw1-the-napkin-spec/).
 It was intended as an exercise to "scratch an itch".
-It went on to become one of the most popular MVC frameworks in the CFML community (and I still maintain it to this day, even tho' my work is almost entirely Clojure).
+It went on to become one of the most popular MVC frameworks in the CFML community (and I still maintain it to this day, even tho' my work is almost entirely Clojure now).

 Again, as an exercise to "scratch an itch", while I was still relatively new to Clojure, I decided to [port the core of that framework to